asalinas9/liri-node-app/README.md

 # The instructions are as follows:

+* The program makes a request to the Spotify API where we get a JSON object that includes everything we requested for; artist, song, preview link, and album.

 #### node liri.js concert-this <artist/band name here> - This will return:
 1. Name of the venue
 2. Venue location